klacol/homeassistant-clage_homeserver/README.md

 - no cloud connection needed to control the heater - only local ip-access needed.

 # Warning: WIP - Work in progress
-This is an early test version of the Integration; it does not work yet!
+This is an early test version of the Integration.
+It uses this [Python module](https://github.com/klacol/clage_homeserver) to connect to the REST API of the heater.

 # Installation